 Canine System Saver – I was introduced to Canine System Saver several years ago and it helped Sydney recover from a partial cruciate tear.
 There was a time when Sydney's back legs weren't able to support her and she'd cry in pain when walking.
 Within 48 hours of Canine System Saver, she was running around outside.
 No lie.
 Canine System Saver combined with WINPRO Mobility has been a game changer for Sydney.

 Supplements for Dogs with Allergies

 Green Honey Allergy Support – I use the term “allergy,” because it's something we all recognize, but what Rodrigo experiences is more accurately described as sensitivities, stressors, or triggers.
 Rodrigo has a list of food and environmental stressors and focusing on supporting Rodrigo's gut health has reduced many of his reactions.
 However, he still has itchy paws from time to time.

 One of the veterinarians we see suggested adding nettles to Rodrigo's diet, which are the 2nd ingredient in a product that I give to Rodrigo in the summer, Green Honey Allergy Support.
 Today, Rodrigo gets this year around (several days a week).
 He'll lick it off of a spoon or I'll add it to his meal.
-He know longer licks his paws obsessively.
+He no longer licks his paws obsessively.

 I recently noticed Zoey biting her toenails and after giving her a trim (she wasn't happy), I gave her a treat of Green Honey Allergy Support and now add it to her meal as well.